-This year, our Gender Equality Officer will be Maxx, who you can contact via firstname.lastname@example.org.
+This year, our Gender Equality Officer can be contacted via email@example.com.
 The role of Gender Equality Officer is to ensure that students who identify as belonging to an underrepresented gender feel comfortable and represented in college, so please do get in touch if there’s anything we can do to help with this!
-As with the other liberation officers, feel free to contact Maxx directly, or the other welfare officers.
+As with the other liberation officers, feel free to contact them directly, or the other welfare officers.

-- Informing students on the CUSU Women’s Campaign and answering any questions relating to it
+- Informing students on the SU Women’s Campaign and answering any questions relating to it

 - Any concerns or queries you may have relating to college matters that affect underrepresented genders

 - Talking about any problems you may encounter where someone has made you feel uncomfortable because of your gender

 - Encouraging participation at events and hosting events on gender issues